 By and large gas furnaces and heat pumps will cover a majority of the heating systems out there.
 There are other systems that require maintenance including boilers – both hot water boilers and steam boilers – and oil systems that include forced air oil furnaces and boilers, geothermal heating systems and electric heating systems.
 As always we recommend a professional HVAC technician do the maintenance on your system.

-Dirty Heat Pump Coils and Heat Pump Maintenance
+Maintenance for Heat Pumps - Dirty Heat Pump Coils and Heat Pump Maintenance

 Additionally, if dirty coils are found with the heat pump equipment then the technician should clean the coils for proper maintenance and to restore the coils to there original condition.
 Dirty condenser coils on a heat pump will cause both heating and cooling problems for the heat pump system.
 Conditions that result in dirty condenser coils include grass clippings from owing the lawn, duct and dirt, and trash.
 These things need to be removed from the heat pump coils and should be a part of a basic maintenance service for any heat pump maintenance.
 Additionally, bushes and shrubs should be trimmed and kept from impeding any air flow the heat pump condenser as this will also effect the efficiency of the heat pump system.